Back

 They have a clear SEO migration process.
 Any studio worth hiring should be able to explain exactly how they handle redirects, URL preservation, and indexability.
 If they are vague about this, your search traffic is at risk.

 They show Webflow work that matches your use case.
 Case studies with software or tech company sites are more relevant than portfolio work from other industries.
-The interaction model and content structure for a tech company site is different from a portfolio or ecommerce site.

 Red flags to watch for